Silas Soule: The Sand Creek Massacre

-On November 29, 1864, at Sand Creek, in what was then the southeastern corner of territorial Colorado, Colonel John Chivington ordered the Third Colorado Cavalry to attack Southern Cheyenne Chief Black Kettle's encampment of Southern Cheyenne.
-Soule and his company could not follow the orders given to them to enter the creek bed leading to the settlement due to the heavy crossfire, and did not participate in the slaughter.
+On November 29, 1864, at Sand Creek, in what was then the southeastern corner of Colorado Territory, Colonel John Chivington ordered the Third Colorado Cavalry to attack Southern Cheyenne Chief Black Kettle's encampment of Southern Cheyenne.

+Before the attack, Soule told other officers “any man who would take part in [such] murders, knowing the circumstances as we did, was a low lived cowardly son of a bitch.”
+Several lieutenants also objected to Chivington's plans.
+Lt.
+Joseph Cramer and Soule went directly to Major Scott Anthony, Chivington's superior.

+As the attack began, Soule reminded his troops that the supposed "enemy" was a peace chief's band, and some responded that they "would not fire a shot today".
+His company did not follow the orders given to them to enter the creek bed leading to the settlement but moved up and down the banks and observed the slaughter.
+Soule and the men under his command did not participate in the killings.

+After the attack, in Chivington's telegram reporting his "victory" he condemned Soule for "saying that he thanked God he killed no Indians, and like expressions, proving himself more in sympathy with the Indians that the whites."

 The U.S. Congress created a congressional committee to investigate the Sand Creek Massacre due to a nationwide outrage of the incident.
-Soule's and others' verbal and written testimonies about the Sand Creek Massacre led to Chivington’s resignation; Colorado’s Second Territorial Governor, John Evans’, dismissal; and the U.S. Congress refusing the U.S. Army's repeated requests for a general war against the Plains Indians.
+Soule's and others' verbal and written testimonies about the Sand Creek Massacre contributed to Colorado's Second Territorial Governor, John Evans’, dismissal, and the U.S. Congress refusing the U.S. Army's repeated requests for a general war against the Plains Indians.

 Personal life and family

-Soule was "...a great favorite with the men of his own military company..." and could express a "...devilish sense of humor..." being able to "...slither under the thickest skin of pro-slavery or Union supporter alike, with his sharp tongue, cynical nature and charming wit ... [being] wise beyond his years and able to separate the wheat from the chaff on matters of politics..."
+Described as "[h]andsome and headstrong", Soule was "a great favorite with the men of his own military company" and could express a "devilish sense of humor", being able to "slither under the thickest skin of pro-slavery or Union supporter alike, with his sharp tongue, cynical nature and charming wit; [being] wise beyond his years and able to separate the wheat from the chaff on matters of politics".

-On April 1, 1865, Soule married Thersa A. "Hersa" Coberly the marriage lasted just twenty-two days before he was murdered.
+On April 1, 1865, Soule married Hersa Coberly; the marriage lasted just twenty-two days before he was murdered.
 Following his death, his widow remarried.
 She and her second husband, Alfred Lea, became the parents of the adventurer, author, and geopolitical strategist Homer Lea.